evmts/tevm-monorepo/.changeset/wild-balloons-applaud.md

 ---
-"@tevm/common": patch
+"@tevm/common": minor
-"@tevm/base-client": patch
+"@tevm/base-client": minor
 "@tevm/memory-client": minor
-"tevm": patch
+"tevm": minor
 ---

 Added support for the customCrypto option to @tevm/common and @tevm/base-client.
 This allows kzg to be passed for 4844 supports